CAFS-bioinformatics/P_RNA_scaffolder/README.md

 Two modes selection options <p>
      -b            re-align filtered RNA-seq reads to contigs with BLAT  [ default:     yes ] <p>
-                   (1) If yes, perform the 'accurate' mode using BLAT to further filter <p>
-                   out reads.
-The 'accurate' scaffolding has higher accuracy and longer <p>
-                   running time than the 'fast' mode. <p>
+                   (1) If yes, perform the 'accurate' mode using BLAT to further filter out reads.
+The 'accurate' scaffolding has higher accuracy and longer running time than the 'fast' mode. <p>
-                   (2) If no, perform the 'fast' mode without BLAT re-alignment and this mode <p>
-                   is faster than the 'accurate' mode with less accuracy. <p>
+                   (2) If no, perform the 'fast' mode without BLAT re-alignment and this mode is faster than the 'accurate' mode with less accuracy.<p>
      -p            BLAT alignment identity cutoff                        [ default:    0.90 ] <p>
      -t            number of threads used in BLAT re-alignment           [ default:       5 ] <p>

 Scaffolding options <p>
      -e            the maximal allowed intron length                     [ default:  100000 ] <p>
-                   For genomes of different size, the maximal allowed intron length is <p>
-                   different.
-For instance, in human, the maximal allowed intron length is  <p>
+                   For genomes of different size, the maximal allowed intron length is different.
+For instance, in human, the maximal allowed intron length is set as 100000 while in C.elegans, it is set as 15000. <p>
-                   set as 100000 while in C.elegans, it is set as 15000. <p> -f            the minimal supporting RNA-seq pair number            [ default:       2 ] <p>
+     -f            the minimal supporting RNA-seq pair number            [ default:       2 ] <p>
      -n            the number of inserted N to indicate a gap            [ default:  100 bp ] <p>
 <b>OUTPUT FILES</b><p>